Toon Tone

 Make a free, beautiful, fast color memory game that respects players' time, their privacy, and their love of animation.

 "Free" means free, not freemium — no upsell tiers, no ads in the gameplay loop.
 "Fast" means the page loads in under two seconds on a phone, and a full game takes about three minutes.
-"Respects privacy" means no signup, no tracking pixels, no email capture before you can play.
+"Respects privacy" means no signup, no email capture before you can play, and a clear policy for the analytics, leaderboard, and optional wall posts that support the game.
 "Love of animation" means we curate the character pool by hand and refresh it regularly with new shows, films, and styles.

 The tech behind Toon Tone

 Toon Tone is a small, careful web app.
 Built with vanilla JavaScript and a Vite build, hosted on a custom toontone.app domain.
 The character images are hand-prepared so the target color is precise.
 Scoring runs entirely in the browser, so there's no round-trip latency between your guess and the result.
-The leaderboard syncs to Supabase for persistence — that's the only network hop in the whole game, and it happens after you submit, not before.
+After a finished game, the leaderboard syncs to Supabase for persistence, while analytics run separately so we can understand site usage without accounts.

 The HSB color model was chosen on purpose.
 Read more in Why HSB beats RGB for color guessing games.